 Start series at 6-8 weeks of age and booster every 3-5 weeks until 16-18 weeks of age.
-Booster annually thereafter until 2-3 years of age, and every 3 years thereafter.
+Booster one year later and every 3 years thereafter.
 If series begun after about 3 months of age, only 2 vaccinations necessary, 3-5 weeks apart, for initial series.

 Rabies is a viral disease that is transmissible to many other animals, including dogs, cats, livestock and also to humans.
 It is a core vaccine, and all cats should be current.
 There is no cure for Rabies, and it is a fatal disease.